 - Answer the question regarding the “number of employees supervised”.
 This is critical if the position requires supervisory experience.

 - Provide a full and continuous history of your work experience.

 - List all licenses or certifications that you hold that are required for the position.
-You may include copies of your licenses/certifications as part of the application packet.
+You may upload copies of your licenses/certifications as part of the application.